qaecology/blogdown-website/content/contact/prospective.md

   css_class:
 ---

 We welcome enquiries from prospective students.
-If you'd like to join us as a student, you should find your potential supervisor on the [People]({{< relref "/people">}}) page and contact them directly.
+If you'd like to join us as a student, you should find your potential supervisor on the [People]({{< relref "/people">}}) page under Research Staff and contact them directly.
 You should include:

 - A brief description of your research interests;
 - Your CV;